 While in Cappadocia there are many activities you can take part in and get acquainted with local people and their customs.
-Below you will find information on some of the activities we suggest you to consider.
+Below you will find information about the history of Cappadocia and some of the activities we suggest you to consider in the area.

-General Information On Cappadocia Area: Cappadocia is the old name of an ancient region in Asia Minor.
+History: Cappadocia is the old name of an ancient region in Asia Minor.
 This land is now roughly corresponding to present day Nevsehir province.
-In the 5th century BC the borders of the region were extending from the Black Sea at the North, to the Taurus mountain chain in the South, from Salt Lake in the West to the Euphrates river in the East.
-In spite of the fluctuations of its borders throughout centuries it maintained constantly its vital center in the central part of the plateau.
 The name Cappadocia derives from the word Khepat and the suffix Uka.
 Khepat was one of the names of the Sun Goddess of Arinna of Hittites, adopted from Hurrians.
 As for the suffix Uka according to Ernst Herzfeld “Studies in geography and ethnography of the ancient near east” P. 101. it is a Median transformation of the Armenian word ukh used to create people or country names.
 In fact in 585 B. C. Persians conquered Cappadocia where large Armenian communities used to live and started to call it their way as Katpatuka, originating from the meaning of “People of Hepat” which later was transformed to Kappadokia by the Greeks.
 However, a popular interpretation suggests that the name derives from Katpatukia meaning “the land of beautiful horses” in Persian.
 This interpretation must have based itself on the former existence of so called “Yilki” horses which lived in the nature in freedom.

 The drawing on the left is from Yazilikaya Open Air rock sanctuary near Hattusa, depicting mother goddess Khepat or Hebat No. 43, with Teshub, the storm god next to her no. 42, Sarumma their son No. 44 is standing on a smaller lion.